segun-flexible/segun-flexible/README.md

 I Am Segun Flexible, Am A Software Developer, Speaker And Problem Solver<br>
 I Spend Most Of My Time Building Automation Tools And Software
 <br>
-Have Been Writing Code Since 2011......
+I Have Been Writing Code Since 2011......

 Here's a list of things I currently keep myself busy with: